Byadiso/tembera/README.md

 -   user add a picture if he enjoy his stay
 -   user can view different categories to things to do in that area
 -   user can delete his picture
--   user can his hostory search
+-   user can his history search
 -   user can modify his details if entered

 # DEMO